deploy2zenodo/deploy2zenodo/README.md

 To get these data at the end of the script an additional communication with the DEPLOY2ZENODO_API_URL server is done.

+### DEPLOY2ZENODO_SKIP_UPLOAD

+If this variable is not empty skip uploading the data.
+This is only allowed if DEPLOY2ZENODO_SKIP_PUBLISH is not empty, too.

+If you split deploying to zenodo in steps using DEPLOY2ZENODO_SKIP_PUBLISH and DEPLOY2ZENODO_SKIP_NEW_VERSION you can avoid unnecessary traffic by using also DEPLOY2ZENODO_SKIP_UPLOAD.

 ## CI pipeline